dangoddard-trilogy/tech-writer/README.md

 ```

-The provided code changes do not require any updates to the README file.
+The README remains unchanged, providing an introduction to the project, its purpose, and the challenges and stretch goals for the Technical Writer Agent.